percona/cloud-tools/doc/index.rst

    create a :term:`PCT Account` and log in.
 #.
 Get your API key at
    `cloud.percona.com/api-key <https://cloud.percona.com/api-key>`_.
 #.
-Install :term:`Percona Agent` by running the following command as root:
+Install *Percona Agent* by running the following command as root:

    ::